CoolRobotsAndStuff/seq/README.md

     }
 }
 ```

 You can easily imagine substituting cycle_count for a timer.
-Add a bit of syntax sugar:
+Now add a bit of syntax sugar:

 ```c
 #include <stdio.h>